 TLS uses a handshake to negotiate the secure connection between the two endpoints.
 The handshake shares both public certificates and connection-specific requirements.
 The client initiates the handshake and requests a secure connection from the server.
 The server must provide both its own signed certificate and all intermediate certificates in the certificate chain.

-The BYOC Cloud endpoints provide their own server certificate and all of the intermediate certificates in the certificate chain when acting as the server during the TLS handshake.
+The BYOC Cloud endpoints provide their own server certificate and all intermediate certificates in the certificate chain when acting as the server during the TLS handshake.
 The customer endpoints should only trust the DigiCert root certificate authority listed above.

 The BYOC Cloud endpoints only trust the root certificate authority certificates from the providers listed above.
 The customer endpoints must provide both its own server certificate and all intermediate certificate authority certificates in the certificate chain when acting as the server during the TLS handshake.